tost11/solar-monitoring/README.md

 There are some Python wrapper implementations in the web but none of them worked for me so I implemented my own by using Python subcommand library to parse the interactive shell.
 I suppose it was never designed to use it that way :P

-However, the Implementation is here, [here](client/yasdi.py) you have to change some parameters in the code for now.
+However, the Implementation is [here](client/yasdi.py), you have to change some parameters in the code for now.
 (TODO make it more comfortable, but for now that's the way)
 Before to use it you have to install Yasdi.
 Have a look [here](https://www.sma.de/en/products/apps-software/yasdi).
 For information how to compilation look into the Readme in the Source of Yasdi.

 #Implementation

 ## Databases
 For the historical information influx is used.
 The user and permission information are stored in neo4j.

 ## Backend
 The backend uses Spring Boot.